Arden Hills Swimming

 - Coached Olympic swimmers Mark Spitz, Debbie Meyer and Mike Burton.

 - In 1968 and 1972, his Arden Hill swimmers garnered 16 Olympic gold medals, 2 silver medals and 3 bronze medals.

 - Inducted into the International Swimming Hall of Fame in 1977.

 In 1954, Sherm Chavoor founded the Arden Hills Swimming and Tennis Club in Carmichael, California.
 Over the next three decades, Arden Hills Resort Club & Spa set more than 200 world and American records, earned 31 Olympic medals, 21 gold, and 7 of which were won by legendary swimmer Mark Spitz, arguably the greatest athlete of all time prior to Michael Phelps.

-In the 1980’s, Sherm was ready to retire and he left a tremendous mark on the world, the local community and all of his swimmers.
+In the 1980’s, Sherm was ready to retire.
+He left a tremendous mark on the world, the local community and all of his swimmers.
 He sold Arden Hills in 1985 and retired from coaching in 1990.
 He passed away in September of 1992, at 73 years of age.